NFDI4BIOIMAGE/training/_sources/content_types/collection.md

 nf-core is a community effort to collect a curated set of analysis pipelines built using Nextflow

-Tags: python
+Tags: Python

-Content type: collection
+Content type: Collection

 [https://nf-co.re/](https://nf-co.re/)